-Quantum technology emerges from the lab to spark a mini startup boom
+Quantum technology emerges from the lab to spark a mini start-up boom

 Jay Schrankler, head of the business school’s Polsky Center for Entrepreneurship and Innovation, said the university is hoping to replicate the success of its earlier start-up programs, which helped support Grubhub and Venmo.

 Pranav Gokhale, a recent recipient of a computer-science PhD from the university, says he’s hoping his software start-up will receive one of the Duality awards.
-Gokhale founded the company, Super.Tech, with one of his professors, Fred Chong, who runs a federally funded group that is developing new algorithms, software and machine designs for quantum computers.
+Gokhale founded the company, Super.tech, with one of his professors, Fred Chong, who runs a federally funded group that is developing new algorithms, software and machine designs for quantum computers.

 Chong said that while quantum computers are beginning to emerge, “there is very little on the software side.”